-Make sure everyone in the pharmacy team can see the run charts and understands them - they could perhaps be discussed at team meetings or huddles.
+Make sure everyone in the dispensary team can see the run charts and understands them - they could perhaps be discussed at team meetings or huddles.
 Consider displaying it to the public too.

-REMEMBER: The run charts will help your pharmacy team to identify which areas you need to improve and then demonstrate improvements made.
+REMEMBER: The run charts will help your dispensary team to identify which areas you need to improve and then demonstrate improvements made.
 Our guide on how to use run charts for improvement is available to download here:

-www.health care improvements cotland.org/improvement.aspx
+www.healthcareimprovementscotland.org/improvement.aspx